 Regarding the characters, it is evident that in each of the three seasons, there are a total of 7 main characters.
 The majority gender throughout the series is female, and the age group with the highest representation is between 35 and 55 years old, despite the focus being on the younger characters.
 The majority nationality in the series is English, although there is a significant representation of characters of Indian origin.
 In terms of education level, those with secondary education or currently studying at this level constitute the majority in the series.
-Finally, the largest group in terms of sexual orientation throughout the series is heterosexual, with a small number of characters belonging to the LGBTQ+ community.
+Finally, the largest group in terms of sexual orientation throughout the series is heterosexual, with a small number of characters belonging to the LGBTQ+community.
 This is reflected in other studies that affirm significant differences in the representation of heterosexual and LGBTQ+ characters in TV series (Platero, 2008; Fellner, 2017; Calvo-Anoro, 2017).
-Studies on the representation of characters in TV series (Guarinós, 2009) and sexuality (García-Manso, 2013; Figueras-Maz et al., 2014; Lacalle & Castro, 2017).
+Studies on the representation of characters in TV series are extensive, with a particular emphasis on the portrayal of stereotypes (Guarinós, 2009) and sexuality (García-Manso, 2013; Figueras-Maz et al., 2014; Lacalle & Castro, 2017).